 Much to my embarrassment, I fell out of a hammock installation on the last night though.
 I was fine getting in there, but the dismount was … inelegant.

 This has made my return to Aberystwyth a couple of days late, via the excellent first aid tent and the A&E at Guildford hospital (Royal Surrey).
-Nothing’s broken, which is a relief, but my gosh it’s all a bit bruised.
+Nothing’s broken [edit: turned out i did actually break a rib] my gosh it’s all a bit bruised.

 my opinion of hammocks is not positive